Eric-Robert-Lawson/attractor-oncology/HOW_THIS_HELPS_YOU.md

 A written document containing:

   Your lineage identification.
+  Your attractor type classification —
+  Type 1, Type 2, or Composite —
+  with the reasoning that leads to it.
   Your depth score with interpretation.
   Your switch gene suppression profile — which genes, how suppressed, what it means.
   Your epigenetic lock profile — what is maintaining the trap.
-  Your attractor classification — differentiation or survival.
   Your trajectory if serial data is available.
   A set of specific questions you can bring to your oncologist based on